akrzemi1/__sandbox__/string_view_ctor.md

 When the standard says that the behavior of some operation is undefined, especially in the case of UB as easily diganosable as dereferencing a null pointer or precondition violation, vendors are allowed to define their guaranteed behavior.
 Vendors and programmers may use this opportunity to settle on an error reporting scheme for invalid inputs that is best suited for a given program.
 Ideally, bugs should be removed from the code rather than being responded to at run-time.
 There is no good universal way to respond to them.
 A solution good for one project would be detrimental in another.
 Therefore the best the Standard can do is to leave the decision to engineers that assemble the program from the components, that know the environment that the program will be executed in, and that are best equipped to make the right decision.
 Such decision might be:

 1. Compile the program with UB sanitizer.
 If null pointer dereference is encountered a message will be logged and the program halted.
-2. When the function is evaluaed in the `constexpr` context,a compiler error is reported.
+2. When the function is evaluaed in the `constexpr` context, a compiler error is reported.
 3. The vendor's implementation of the library component may throw an exception upon invalid (null pointer) argument to the constructor.
 In fact, libstdc++ implementation of `std::string` throws an exception wnen you construct it from null pointer.
 4. The vendor's implementation of the library component may use a replacement value which is valid when an original value is invalid.
 This is what the libstdc++ implementation of `std::string_view` does when you pass null pointer to the constructor: it initializes to `{nullptr, 0}`.
 5. You can switch between any of the above based on compiler switches and macro definitions.
 Vendors can offer different modes in which their implementation of the Standard library operates.
 In particular for unit-test builds you can configure the `std::string_view`'s constructor to report unit-test as failed, and then proceed with the zero-sized string value.

 These all options are possible only because the Standard leaves undefined what happens.
 They may not sound like an option if one thinks, "the Standard is my ally, the compiler vendor is my enemy", but if you trust your platform and tools the picture is completely different.
-In particular this, flexibility means that if Abseil Authors want to implement "go with default-constructed `string_view` upon null pointer" in their implementation of `std::string_view`, that is also a standard-conformant implementation.
+In particular, this flexibility means that if Abseil Authors want to implement "go with default-constructed `string_view` upon null pointer" in their implementation of `std::string_view`, that is also a standard-conformant implementation.

 But all these options will suddenly be gone if the Standard suddenly defines the behavior to only one right solution.
 Such one solution cannot serve the entire community.